fanfan42/ansible-role-lsw/documentation/VARIABLES.md

 ### lsw_lg_version

-Only for Debian and Nobara.
+Common to all distros.
 See the guide for Looking Glass installation [here](../build/extra_packages/README.md) to select the same version for the Linux host and Windows VM.

 ### lsw_lg_url

-Only for Debian and Nobara.
+Common to all distros.
 Normally, don't change this setting except if it's not working.
 This variable is linked to **lsw_lg_version**.

 ### lsw_lg_dependencies